SamDeMario-lab/NanoBlot/To_do.md

 ### Check how density plots work
 I noticed that we are using the same dataset for making the Nanoblot as the density plots (ridge/violin) I don't think we should do this.

+### You can't quote the location of data files on the metadate table
+Thats ok but it would proboly be nice to fix.

+### The check for count tables should make sure they are not empty as well

 ## Logistic

 ### Add example datasets I'm gunna do this last so I can use it to test stuff.